Quickstart Guide

 Review field mapping: Ensure columns are correctly mapped to the corresponding fields.

-Test data retrieval: Check the "Get Records" element or SOQL query separately to ensure it's retrieving the expected data.
+Test data retrieval: Check the "Get Records" element or query separately to ensure it's retrieving the expected data.

 Adjust filters and search: Broaden or clear filters and search criteria to see if data appears.